 what if I’m new?

 Don’t worry if you’re new to Buddhism.
-We’ll give a brief orientation to the practice.
 A respectful, open mind and the willingness to ask questions are the best preparations.
 As the Tibetan proverb says, “Dharma is good at the beginning, good in the middle, and good in the end.”
+And we will provide a brief orientation before we start.
+Texts with Tibetan, phonetics, and English translation are provided above and in print at the temple.

 You can attend any practice you wish.
 The Chenrezig practice, especially in English, is most accessible to people new to Tibetan Buddhism.
 During the service, you can chant along, read the liturgy to yourself, or enjoy meditating on the sounds.
 Learn more about the Chenrezig practice.

 Seating is on a floor cushion or in a chair.
 Dress comfortably.
-To respect the temple setting, traditionally men and women keep their legs and upper arms covered.
-No short shorts / skirts, tank tops, or low-cut shirts.
+To respect the temple setting, traditionally men and women keep their upper legs and upper arms covered.